ionvision/ionvision.github.io.bk/notes/install-Qt-OpenCV-Ubuntu.md

 #1.
 Introduction

-OpenCV (Open Source Computer Vision) is a library of programming functions mainly aimed at real-time computer vision.
+`OpenCV` (Open Source Computer Vision) is a library of programming functions mainly aimed at real-time computer vision.

-Qt is a cross-platform application framework that is widely used for developing application software with a graphical user interface (GUI).
+`Qt` is a cross-platform application framework that is widely used for developing application software with a graphical user interface (GUI).

-It's very helpful and powerful to combine OpenCV library and Qt Creator together, especially in Linux environment, since the Visual Studio of Microsoft can only run on Windows.
+It's very helpful and powerful to **combine OpenCV library and Qt Creator together, especially in Linux environment**, since the Visual Studio of Microsoft can only run on Windows.

 -----------------